 Explore North Pacific Cannery's historic boardwalks, industrial buildings, residences and wilderness surroundings with a guided tour.
-Tours start at the visitor centre every hour on the hour, from 10:00am – 4:00pm, and are about 40 minutes long.
+Tours start at the visitor centre at 11:00 am, 1:00 pm, and 3:00 pm, and are about 60 minutes long.
 You can choose to join up with an ongoing tour at any time, or explore independently until the next one begins.

 The Cannery Life Tour explores the unique experiences of workers of First Nations, Japanese, Chinese, and European descent, discussing the types of work, the living conditions, and the family and cultural connections that were fostered on remote cannery villages such as this.
 This tour also includes the site’s two semi-restricted buildings, the First Nations Net Loft and Company Store.

 1. Join up with a guided tour of the site, engaging with NPC's industrial, cultural, and social history

 2. Take a self-guided tour, experiencing the landscape, architecture, and exhibits independently according to your personal interests

 3. Recharge at the Mess House with some local cuisine and fresh-brewed coffee

 4. Watch a variety of engaging & educational films from our media library

 5. Shop for NPC memorabilia and regional arts & crafts at the Gift Shop

 The Canning Line – experience over 100 years of cannery history through our manual and mechanized canning lines, learning of the methods, processes and equipment needed to turn fresh west coast salmon into a quality packaged product for an international market.